-Systems design is the process by which we as engineers make decisions regarding the elements of a complex application.
-These system elements-- such as the data models and structures, overall architecture, modules and components, and the different interfaces of those components-- have to be carefully contemplated to ensure speed, reliability, and stability down the line.
+Systems design is the process by which we, as engineers, make decisions regarding the elements of a complex application.
+These system elements-- such as the data models and structures, the overall architecture, how we think about modules and components, and the different interfaces of those components-- have to be carefully thought through.

 User interfaces are becoming increasingly complex, especially on the web.
 Frontend engineering questions are now fair game for all software engineers, as your user experience will be compromised until you've mastered this area.